-There are many drivers throughout Canada whose vehicle of choice is the light trucks.
+There are many drivers throughout Canada whose vehicle of choice is light trucks.
 They enjoy the many extra benefits that come with these vehicles.
 But, they’re concerned about the safety factors of these vehicles.
-Many of them not only serve as a truck but also as the family vehicle.
+Many of them not only serve as a truck but also as a family vehicles.
 Then a second consideration is the cost of Insurance.

 Safety has to always be the priority.
 So for 2018, there have been some ratings performed.
 These pertain to which trucks are capable of hitting the top ten safest trucks list.
 The following are few found on many of the lists.

-The 2018 Honda Ridgeline also has the Hill Assist.
-Now when a driver is on an incline and removes their foot from the brake the potential for roll back is eliminated.
+The 2018 Honda Ridgeline also has Hill Assist.
+Now when a driver is on an incline and removes their foot from the brake the potential for rollback is eliminated.
 This may seem like a minor safety feature, but it is an important one.

 Tire pressure is something that a lot of drivers may neglect.
 Poor tire pressure can cause a tire to run flat and lead the driver to lose control.
 This truck has a built-in warning system that monitors the pressure for each tire.
 When the pressure is dropping a warning is emitted.

 In crash testing scenarios, this truck’s rating is good across the board.
-It is particularly favoured for its crash avoidance.
+It is particularly favored for its crash avoidance.
 With the credit going to the front crash prevention system.

 A truck’s components and workmanship are important for safety.
 This is something that one must think about when it comes to vehicle safety.

-Ford’s known for their expertise at building rugged trucks.
+Ford’s known for its expertise in building rugged trucks.
 This also lends to the safety factors.
 In testing the Ford F250 is rated as good when it came to all the metrics for crashworthiness.

-Nissan relies on their Nissan Safety Shield Program to keep their vehicle owners safe.
-The system includes a blind spot warning.
-Plus rear cross traffic alert, moving object detection, and front and rear sonar system.
+Nissan relies on its Nissan Safety Shield Program to keep its vehicle owners safe.
+The system includes a blind-spot warning.
+Plus rear cross-traffic alert, moving object detection, and front and rear sonar system.
 Along with rearview and around view.
-The Nissan Titan is a large pickup and it has received a good rating for crash worthiness.
+The Nissan Titan is a large pickup and it has received a good rating for crashworthiness.

 GMC Sierra 1500